 You may qualify for government benefits through the Social Security Disability Insurance (SSDI) program or the Supplemental Security Income (SSI) program.
 The many differences between these two programs are explained below, including how eligibility is determined and the benefits you receive.

-If you want to file a claim for benefits from one of these programs, you should strongly consider working with an experienced Harrisburg Social Security Disability attorney.
+If you want to file a claim for benefits from one of these programs, you should strongly consider working with an experienced Social Security Disability attorney in Harrisburg, PA.

 The lawyers at Schmidt Kramer have a detailed understanding of these two programs and their application processes.
 Schedule a free legal consultation right now to find out how we can help you.

 What is Social Security Disability?

 SSDI was created to provide benefits to individuals who used to work but can no longer do so because of some type of physical or mental impairment or disability.

 SSDI benefits are similar to Social Security Administration (SSA) retirement benefits.
 In both cases, eligibility for benefits and the amount you receive is determined by the number of work credits you have earned in your lifetime.